Last word: The Gullibility Factor

 In the months that followed what I had considered a harmless prank, I came to regret ever getting involved with what must be termed a vast UFO cult.
 After speaking on the talk show, I was contacted by many men who identified themselves as UFO investigators wanting to meet me.
 I subsequently underwent long interviews with them, in which I not only repeated my false experiences but also added further embellishments and absurdities—just to see how far I could carry the hoax before being discredited.

-To my horror, I soon realized that I could have told these "investigators" that the aliens had taken the Washington Monument home to Lanulos as a souvenir, having replaced it with a fake back in 1956 . . . and they would have believed me!
+To my horror, I soon realized that I could have told these "investigators" that the aliens had taken the Washington Monument home to Lanulos as a souvenir, having replaced it with a fake back in en . . . and they would have believed me!

 And so I was introduced to the odd, achlngly pathetic world of the UFO cultists.
 These people called me long-distance from all over the country.
 They usually phoned very late at night and spoke in nervous whispers, claiming to be fearful of the FBI and the CIA, who were always trying to bug their phones.
 One of them, who would identify himself only as Mr. X, tapped on his phone mouthpiece with a pencil at 30-second intervals during our conversation (to confuse and disrupt their bugging devices, he told me).